Phone: (714) 895-8207

 Based on the answers you provided on the state wide OpenCCC admissions application, you have been classified as a non-resident for tuition purposes pending your ability to prove residency.
 When you register for classes you will be charged the non-resident tuition fees in addition to all other required student fees.
 Students who wish to change status from non-resident to resident for tuition purposes must prove both physical presence in California for one full year immediately preceding the semester residency determination date, and intent to make California the permanent home for the past year (California Administrative Code, Title V, § 54024).
 Students who attended an out-of-state public college may be required to show proof of paying nonresident tuition at that college.
 Presence and intent may be manifested in many ways, and no one factor is controlling.
 As per California Code of Regulations, §54026, California Administrative Code, the burden is on the student to demonstrate clearly both physical presence in California and intent to establish California residence.
 Persons generally ineligible to establish California residency include: students under age 18, students dependent on out-of-state parents/guardians, and students who hold a visa status that precludes establishing residency.

 For review and consideration of a change in California State residency status for tuition purposes, students not precluded from establishing California State residency must complete and submit the Statement of Residence form, and provide two (2) documents from two (2) different categories from the Residency Determination Checklist numbered below as evidence of physical presence and intent.
 Documents must be valid, readable, dated at least one year and one day prior to the start of the semester (residency determination date) requested for reclassification, and be properly identified with respect to the student’s name and California address.
-Residency documentation can be mailed or submitted in person to the Enrollment Center, or sent via email as pdf attachments to the Residency Specialist.
+Residency documentation can be submitted at https://gecko.fm/fdhsd, or sent via email as pdf attachments to the Residency Specialist.

 Admissions and Records reserves the right to request additional documentation from a student in an effort to determine California Residency for tuition purposes.